Timothy Coulson

 Professorial Fellow of Jesus College, Oxford and was until October 2024 joint head of the Department of Biology at the University of Oxford.
+Coulson was elected a Fellow of the Royal Society in May 2026.

 Life and career

 He held a series of positions becoming Professor of Population Biology at Imperial College London in 2007.
 He was appointed Professor of Zoology at the University of Oxford and professorial fellow of Jesus College Oxford in 2013.
 He was head of Department of Zoology, University of Oxford between 2018 and 2021 and joint head of Department of Biology, University of Oxford along with Mark Fricker from October 2022 to October 2024.
 Along with fellow University of Oxford academic, Professor Syma Khalid, Coulson cohosts the Science of the Times podcast.

 Coulson has been chief editor of Journal of Animal Ecology and Ecology Letters, a member of council of the University of Oxford, and is currently Vice President (membership) of the British Ecological Society.